r00t-3xp10it/redpill/lib/readme.md

 ## :octocat: Disclamer

-This repository contains resources written by me or by external developers.
+This repository contains resources written by me or by external developers to help in Red Team engagements.

 <br />